jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 Advanced Settings
 Change *Timeout* to be 2 mins.

-## Add Trigger to multilambda.integration.boss
-Go to S3 in the AWS console
-select tiles.integration.boss bucket properties under Events delete the current Lambda (if there is one) save

-Now Go to Lambda in the AWS console,
-Select multilambda.integration.boss
-Select trigger tab
-click in the empty box Lambda is pointing to in the diagram.
-Now select the S3 in the drop down box.
-A new dialog will come up
-Bucket:  tiles.integration.boss
-Event Type:  Object Created (All) click submit (You may need to scroll down to see the submit button)

 ## Run unit tests on Endpoint

 If you are following these instructions for your personal development environment, skip the